BICENTENNIAL TRIBUTE

 W: Byron - I owe you a thousand guineas!
 I also have a favour to ask

-B: It is now a ten-year-old bond, Webster - with interest - have you come to settle?
-Damned if that money wouldn't have saved my marriage!
+B: That is now a decade-old debt, Webster - with interest - have you come to settle?
+Damned if that money wouldn't have saved my marriage

-W: In sooth, I did let you ogle and pass notes to my wife - I was well aware of her infatuation, although she has since transferred her affections to your motley, Scrope Davies (proudly) and had a flirtation with the Duke of Wellington, d'you know?
+W: In sooth, I did let you ogle and pass notes to my wife (B shuffles) - I was well aware of her infatuation, although she has since transferred her affections to your motley Scrope Davies, and (proudly) had a flirtation with the Duke of Wellington (beams) - in Napoleon's captured carriage!

 W: To the point - Lady Frances wants to leave me - again - would you mind awfully counselling her against it?

-B: You ask too much - but I shall try.
-Leave the cash with Fletcher (B shows W the door)
+B: You ask too much, but I shall try - leave the cash with Fletcher - as a keeper of monies, oddly, he is quite the nonesuch (B shows W the door)

-Fletcher announces Henry Fox, son of Lord Holland
+Fletcher announces that Henry Fox, son of Lord Holland, is due to visit

-Noisy ruckus on the marble staircase - Fletcher's voice is raised
+A noisy ruckus on the marble staircase - Fletcher's voice is raised - the Blessingtons have arrived

 EofB: Byron!
 Sorry to knuckle my way in - your man seems not to know me - insufferable Northerner!
 Please let me introduce my smashing - and expensive - wife